 For consistency across the University, student profile headlines should be written in first person.

-For example: “Emma’s story” gives us no extra interest, whereas “My year in industry helped me secure a graduate job” or “Why I became president of my society” lets readers know what they can expect to learn by clicking into a link.
+“Emma’s story” gives us no extra interest, whereas “My year in industry helped me secure a graduate job” or “Why I became president of my society” lets readers know what they can expect to learn by clicking into a link.

 When creating student profile headlines, consider how they will all look together on your student profile index.
 Headlines should be consistent in length and offer something unique to the reader.

 5. Use active photos of students wherever possible

 Use a profile image that shows a student actively participating in part of their course, such as working with equipment or doing fieldwork.